CREATIVE

 B2B rebranding done well is not a cosmetic exercise.
 It is a strategic decision that changes how buyers understand and evaluate you.
 Every example above was rooted in a real business problem, not a preference for something new.

 If you are considering a rebrand, the place to start is diagnosis, not design.
-Major Tom's brand strategy team has led rebrands for B2B companies across North America.
-Check out our brand strategy page or get in touch to talk through what the right process looks like for your situation.
+Major Tom’s brand strategy team has led rebrands for B2B companies across North America.
+Our brand strategy page or reach out to us directly to talk through what the right process looks like for your situation.

 Why do B2B companies rebrand?